 Inevitably, oil was discovered in 1913, but the county was not as rich in this resource as were many others in Texas.
-There were, however, mineral deposits of lignite coal, and clay deposits led to brick manufacturing, particularly around Elgin, which was named the Brick Capital of the Southwest.
+There were, however, mineral deposits of lignite coal, and clay deposits led to brick manufacturing, particularly around Elgin, which was dubbed the Brick Capital of the Southwest.
 However, these new industries did little to buffer the country from the Great Depression, which brought not only a reduction in the economy but also in the population, which fell to 21,610 by 1940.

 World War II brought another economic driver to the county with the establishment of Camp Swift, between Bastrop and Elgin.
 Soldiers trained at this U.S. Army installation, and enemy prisoners of war were imprisoned there as well.
 But this boost proved temporary.
 After the war, the federal government ceased operating Camp Swift and turned it over to the Texas National Guard, which now utilizes it for training and maneuvers.